NadiDami/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ```
 {% endhighlight %}

-Not bad we have a single list of steps back, but bind everywhere and function capture still makes this a bit messy.
+Not bad!
+We have a single list of steps, but having the `bind` method everywhere and the function capture still makes this a bit messy.

 Can we go better again?

 ### There is a Monad in the house

 This combination of tagged tuples can be viewed as a result monad.
 The result monad is a monad because it has features in common with other monads.

-Monad is a very abstract concept and as we are not trying to generalise any further we do not need to investigate them any further.
+Monads are a very abstract concept and as we are not trying to generalise any further we do not need to investigate them any further.
 Using the result tuple as a monad allows us to use the experience of people who have thought more about monads.

-For this reason I am working on an extension to the result module that would handle tagged tuples.
+For this reason I am working on an extension to the result module that will handle tagged tuples.
-I want it to be able to only handle `{:ok, value} | {:error, reason}` so that it provides guidance on the API for functions.
+I want it to be able to handle `{:ok, value} | {:error, reason}` only so that it provides guidance on the API for functions.

-Once I have finished reading [Metaprogramming Elixir]()(Great book) then our example problem can be refactored to.
+Once I have finished reading [Metaprogramming Elixir]()(great book) then our example problem can be refactored too.

-Even with the associated code to report to the user what happened this code is simpler than that we started with.
+Still, at in it's current form, this code is simpler than what we started with.

 *I have assumed the API for dict is updated*